conference@iof.tu.edu.np

 - Wildlife friendly infrastructure.

-Watershed and Ecosystem Management
+Mountain Environment, Watershed and Ecosystem Management

 - Integrated watershed management